 Cave Nebula - Sharpless 155 (Sh2-155) Pictures

-All images on this web page: Copyright © 2006, Dick Locke.
+Copyright © 2006-2012, Dick Locke.
 All Rights Reserved.
 Contact and Image Use Information

 HAS member Kenneth "Drako" Drake offered the following, which is reproduced here with his permission: "The field is swamped with nebulosity and dark clouds.
 I cannot say that I have ever seen the Cave Nebula but I found a reference to the Wolf's Cave (LDN1218 & Bernes 44).
 In your image, the huge dark complex takes up the upper left corner while the denser small area surrounded by SH2-155 seems to be YDM56.
 The large hook shaped dark cloud below and left appears to be Bernes 43 - also known as LDN 1215-16.
 At the left side of your image are many small dark clouds and Harbig Haro objects clustered together.
 Fine image there Dick."
 (Thanks Kenneth!)